 Function of the Lady-Datejust Pearlmaster

 In the earliest Datejust models, the date would begin to change hours before its midnight rendezvous.
-In 1955, the date-change mechanism was adapted to operate instantaneously and the date aperture was enhanced with a Cyclops lens that magnifies the date by two and a half times for easy reading.
+In 1955, the date-change mechanism was adapted to operate instantaneously and the date aperture was enhanced with a Cyclops lens that magnifies the date for easy reading.

 Spirit of the Lady-Datejust Pearlmaster

 The Datejust, introduced in 1945, was the first wristwatch to display the date through an aperture on the dial.
 Its unique magnifying Cyclops eye, added several years later, became recognised as a Rolex standard.
 Admired for its classic design, the Datejust has become an iconic symbol of style.

 Rolex uses only the finest rubies, sapphires and emeralds to adorn its watches, and employs exceptionally demanding selection criteria.
 Each stone is meticulously examined by the in-house gemmologists for quality and authenticity.